ryx/datalayer.js/examples/3-custom-rules.md

 datalayer.initialize({
   plugins: [
-    // this plugin will only receive events if data.page.type equals "checkout-completed" new ExampleConversionPlugin(
+    // this plugin will only receive "page-loaded" events, and only if type is "checkout-completed" new ExampleConversionPlugin(
       { somePartnerId: 12343123 },
-      (data) => data.page.type === 'checkout-completed',
+      (name, data) => name === 'page-loaded' && data.page.type === 'checkout-completed',
     );
   ]
 });